BG3-Community-Library-Team/bg3-community/Tutorials/new-voice-lines.md

 - You can try pulling EA lines, or lines from other media!
 - And, if all else fails, you could try editing lines from the game together, YTP style.
 (Although maybe not...that specific editing style...)

 The sky's almost the limit, but don't be rude.
-And don't destroy the planet with energy-intensive AI!

 ...Now, let's get into the tutorial.